The purpose of the Public Relations is to work collaboratively with all levels of the organization

 • Offer to send all the email addresses of your unit members to National Headquarters

-• Enlist the help of your Public Relations Committee to create a website for your unit or
+• Enlist the help of your Public Relations Chairman to create a website for your unit

 • Tell a story to everyone you meet about what your Auxiliary unit is doing right now to help